 Nxai Pan National Park

 Centered around a fossil lake bed to the south of Chobe National Park, Nxai Pan National Park offers an entirely different landscape of sloping sand dunes and towering baobab trees.
 It floods in the summer and provides an excellent low season option for game-viewing and birdwatching.
 In winter, the dry park resembles the surface of the moon, with cracked salt pans stretching as far as the eye can see.
+The park shares a border with Mkgadikgadi Pans National Park.

 Before traveling to Botswana, you should ensure that your routine vaccines are up-to-date.
 Hepatitis A and typhoid vaccinations are also recommended, while anti-malaria prophylactics may be necessary depending on where and when you plan to travel.
-The CDC website has further information about recommended healthcare precautions.
+The CDC has further information about recommended healthcare precautions.